meomeodicode/E2E-Encrypted-Messaging-App/README.md

 ## Security Architecture

-### Encryption Scheme
+### Cryptographic Scheme
-The application uses a **hybrid cryptosystem** combining:
+The application uses a combination of cryptographic primitives for confidentiality and authenticity:

+For **Encryption (Confidentiality)**: A hybrid cryptosystem combining:
-- **RSA-OAEP (2048-bit)** for secure key exchange
+- **RSA-OAEP (2048-bit)** for secure key exchange.
-- **AES-GCM (256-bit)** for message encryption
+- **AES-GCM (256-bit)** for efficient message content encryption.
+For **Authentication (Authenticity & Integrity)**:
+- **RSA-PSS (2048-bit)** for generating and verifying digital signatures.
-- **SHA-256** for key derivation
+- **SHA-256** as the underlying hash algorithm for PSS.

 ### Message Flow
-1. **Key Generation**: Each user generates an RSA key pair (2048-bit)
+1. **Key Generation**: Each user generates two RSA key pairs (2048-bit):
+   - One pair for encryption/decryption (RSA-OAEP).
+   - One pair for signing/verification (RSA-PSS).
-2. **Message Encryption**:
+2. **Message Signing and Encryption**:
+   - Create a cleartext payload containing the message content, sender ID, receiver ID, and a precise timestamp.
+   - Sign this payload using the sender's signing private key to create a digital signature.
-   - Generate random AES-256 key for each message
+   - Generate a random, single-use AES-256 key.
-   - Encrypt message content with AES-GCM
+   - Encrypt only the message content with this AES-GCM key.
-   - Encrypt AES key with recipient's RSA public key
+   - Encrypt the AES key with the recipient's encryption public key (RSA-OAEP).
-   - Send both encrypted AES key and encrypted content
+   - Send the encrypted content, encrypted AES key, the signature, and the signing timestamp to the server.
 3. **Message Decryption**:
-   - Decrypt AES key using recipient's RSA private key
+   - Decrypt the AES key using the recipient's encryption private key.
-   - Decrypt message content using the AES key
+   - Use the decrypted AES key to decrypt the message content.
+   - Reconstruct the original payload using the now-decrypted content and other data from the message (sender ID, receiver ID, timestamp).
+   - Fetch the sender's signing public key from the server.
+   - Verify the received signature against the reconstructed payload.
+   - If the signature is valid, display the message.
+If it is invalid, the message is considered tampered with and is discarded.

 ### Key Persistence
 - **Private keys**: Stored in browser localStorage with user-specific naming (`privateKey_${userId}`)
+- **Signing keys**: Stored similarly in localStorage (signingPrivateKey_${userId}).
 - **Public keys**: Stored both locally and on the server for sharing
 - **Key lifecycle**: Keys persist across logout/login cycles within the same browser
 - **Cross-browser behavior**: Different browsers generate separate key pairs (expected E2E behavior)

 ### Security Properties
 - **Confidentiality**: Only intended recipients can decrypt messages
-- **Integrity**: AES-GCM provides authenticated encryption
+- **Integrity**: AES-GCM provides authenticated encryption for the content, and the digital signature ensures the integrity of the entire message payload
+- **Authenticity**: Digital signatures ensure that messages originate from the claimed sender.
+- **Key Verification**: No public key fingerprint verification implemented
 - **Forward Secrecy**: Not implemented (messages remain decryptable if keys are compromised)
-- **Key Verification**: No public key fingerprint verification implemented

 ## Important Security Notes